Your Goal: Going Paperless with Employee Records

 - How will data get into the system?
 The point of moving to an online solution is to save you time, not create more work for you or your team.
 You don’t want to be manually entering data on an ongoing basis.
 After implementation is complete, information should just flow to where it needs to be — you don’t want to be typing in information from emails or forms, or scanning and uploading documents into the system.
 This is one of the reasons why using a simple file hosting service is not adequate.
 Instead, look for a solution that can automatically import new hire data from your applicant tracking system and allows current employees to update their information through a self-service portal.

 - What about security?
 This is another issue with homegrown document management systems and file hosting services — keeping employee records confidential and secure.
 There are enough stories in the news about data breaches — and you don’t want your district to be the subject of one of them.
-Make sure to look for a software vendor that has a written commitment to data security, and be sure to set proper permissions and visibility settings in any system you use.
+Make sure to look for an EDMS software vendor that has a written commitment to data security, and be sure to set proper permissions and visibility settings in any system you use.

 - How will this work across the district?
 An employee information management system will only work for you if it works for your employees, too.
 You’ll likely find that staff are happier once they’re able to manage their information online rather than printing and mailing paperwork or finding time to go to the central office in-person.
 But that doesn’t mean they want to deal with technical glitches or finicky plug-ins.
 So, look for a system that has an easy-to-use interface and doesn’t make your employees jump through hoops in order to simply fill out a form online.
 Bonus points if they don’t have to remember yet another username, password and URL in order to log into the system.